resiato/simple_shell/README.md

 * Display a prompt and wait for the user to type a command.
 A command line always ends with a new line.
 * If an executable cannot be found, print an error message and display the prompt again.
 * Handle errors.
-* Hndling the “end of file” condition (Ctrl+D)
+* Handling the “end of file” condition (Ctrl+D)
-* Hanling the command line with arguments
+* Handling the command line with arguments
 * Handle the PATH
 * Support the exit features and the exit status
 * Handle the Ctrl-C to not terminate the shell